Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Trinidad, CO**

 Great stopping point before Denver.
-Known for legal weed and historic architecture.
+Known for historic architecture and legal weed (lol).
 If pressed for time, this could be skipped.

 **Drive Time to Denver/Boulder: ~3.5 hours**